How Brexit Affects UK Immigration to Ireland

 British nationals who want to work in Ireland do not need a work permit.
 This was the case before Brexit, and thanks to the provisions of the Common Travel Area, this remains the case following Brexit.
 If you are a UK citizen wanting to work in Ireland, then you will be subject to the same vetting process as any Irish citizen.
 This will differ from employer to employer, as some require references and police checks.
 Aside from this, your ability to work in Ireland is not restricted, so long as it’s legal.

 However, there is a change to work permit applications that employers must be aware of.
 In the past, any employer who was applying for a work permit had to show that at least 50% of their workforce consisted of EEA or Swiss nationals.
 For example, if a company wanted to employ a South African national, the employer would need to secure a work permit for that individual.
-The Minister for Employment, Trade and Enterprise would have to be satisfied that at least 50% of the company’s workforce were EEA or Swiss nationals before issuing a permit.
-This policy aims to protect domestic and European labour markets.
+The Minister for Employment, Trade, and Enterprise would have to be satisfied that at least 50% of the company’s workforce were EEA or Swiss nationals before issuing a permit.
+This policy aims to protect domestic and European labor markets.

 The UK’s exit from the EU means that it no longer falls under the remit of the EEA.
 The Employment Permits Act has been amended in light of this.
-Now, employers must show that at least 50% of their workforce consists of EEA, UK or Swiss nationals.
+Now, employers must show that at least 50% of their workforce consists of EEA, UK, or Swiss nationals.

 Recognition of qualifications

 Another point of concern for UK citizens working in Ireland is the recognition of qualifications.
-Under the EU Directive on Recognition of Professional Qualifications, EEA nationals could have their professional qualifications recognised in another EEA state.
+Under the EU Directive on Recognition of Professional Qualifications, EEA nationals could have their professional qualifications recognized in another EEA state.
 Now the UK is no longer part of the European Economic Area, the UK and Ireland have made a separate commitment regarding the mutual recognition of qualifications.
 This is dealt with in the Memorandum of Understanding, which states:

 ‘It is acknowledged that the recognition of qualifications, including professional qualifications, is an essential facilitator of the right to work associated with the CTA.
 The Participants [Ireland and the UK] are committed to ensuring that within their respective jurisdictions, comprehensive measures continue to be in place to allow for the recognition of such qualifications, covering all relevant professions, in accordance with their national laws.’